Purpose of this policy

 Schools have a commitment and responsibility to be responsive to parents who may be experiencing either short term or long term hardship and are unable to make the requested payments.
 This includes offering options which support and assist those parents.

 Consideration of hardship arrangements and concessions are provided to families experiencing long term financial hardship or short-term crisis on a confidential, case-by-case basis.
 Consideration must be given to the impact on the student and any determination must ensure that outcomes for the student are kept at the forefront of decision-making.
-This approach provides for an individualised, family-centered and student outcomes focus that necessarily requires thoughtful consideration of each situation.
+This approach provides for an individualised, family-centred and student outcomes focus that necessarily requires thoughtful consideration of each situation.

 Each school must have written documentation for hardship consideration, which is communicated to parents with clarity and timeliness.
 These arrangements must ensure that: